 1 tablespoon vanilla sugar

 - Prepare the crumble: in a mixing bowl, combine all ingredients and knead with fingers until crumble forms, then place in the refrigerator.

 - Rinse the plums, cut them in half, and remove the pits.

 - Prepare the batter: in a bowl, stir together flour and baking powder.
 In a second bowl, combine butter with sugar and vanilla sugar and beat, using a mixer, fitted with paddles, until light in color and fluffy.
 Add the eggs, one at a time, mixing well between each addition.
 Gradually mix in the flour.
 As the last ingredient, add milk.
 Mix briefly, on medium-high speed, to combine all ingredients.

 - Preheat the oven to 190C / 374F.
 Adjust the oven rack to the middle position.
 Grease the baking pan and generously sprinkle with flour.
 Shake off excess flour.

 - Spread batter evenly in the pan.
 Arrange plum halves on top, cut side facing up.
 Sprinkle with cinnamon and crumble.
 Bake for 40 minutes until golden on top.

-- Take cake out of the oven and let cool down completely.
+- Take the cake out of the oven and let cool down completely.
 Prepare the icing by stirring confectioners’ sugar with boiling hot water until you get the desired consistency and the icing is creamy and shiny.
-Using a spoon, pour icing over cake.
+Using a spoon, drizzle icing over the cake.
 Let the icing set before serving.